aritra0609/sales_domain_data_analytics/README.md

 # sales_finance_domain_data_analytics
-Impact of Excel in the domain of Sales and finance.
+Impact of data analytics  in the domain of Sales and finance.
 This is a real-world industry standard project.
 - **Project objective:**

     **1.** Create a [customer performance report]